Coooder-Crypto/x402-gitbook/core-concepts/network-and-token-support.md

 ### Token Support

+x402 supports tokens on both EVM and Solana networks:

-x402 supports any ERC-20 token that implements the EIP-3009 standard.
+* **EVM**: Any ERC-20 token that implements the EIP-3009 standard
+* **Solana**: Any SPL token

-**Important**: Facilitators support networks, not specific tokens - any EIP-3009 compatible token works on any facilitator.
+**Important**: Facilitators support networks, not specific tokens — any EIP-3009 compatible token works on EVM networks, and any SPL token works on Solana, for the facilitators that support those networks.

-#### EIP-3009 Requirement
+#### EVM: EIP-3009 Requirement

 Tokens must implement the `transferWithAuthorization` function from the EIP-3009 standard.
 This enables: